Animae-Magnae-Prodigus/blog/_posts/film/2025-03-06-Ryan-Reynolds-Rhett-Reese-Paul-Wernick-Zeb-Wells-Shawn-Levy-Deadpool-Wolverine.md

 + Why did the teammates let the duo abandon them and leave the dangerous Nova behind?
 + Why did the teammates accept Deadpool's and whimsical plan after many deaths of powerful allies?
 + what is the usage of a diner that had food in the rural area of the void?
 For Deadpools?
++ Why did Paradox tell Deadpool the truth before he finished the destruction?
+Did he not worry about Deadpool informed other people of this evil conspiracy?

 # Character: 6/9.